Highlights of the federal documents include:

 - The Messages and Papers of the Presidents

-- Numerous volumes of The Handbook of North American Indians
+- Volumes of The Handbook of North American Indians

-- Numerous volumes of The U.S. Army in World War II
+- Volumes of The U.S. Army in World War II

-- Numerous volumes of The Public Papers of the Presidents of the United States
+- Volumes of The Public Papers of the Presidents of the United States

 State documents include The Florida Statutes back through 1951 and The Journals of the Florida House of Representatives back consecutively through 1897.
 Examples of other state and local documents are the various area community plans, The West Tampa Library Designation Report, and magazines such as Florida Wildlife and Explore: Research at the University of Florida.